 Enjoy learning about Derby’s fascinating history with a visit to the Wharfinger’s House Museum.
 Exhibits feature the shipping, telecommunications and aviation history of the area.
-See a range of interesting displays telling the history of the Wharf and the demise of the steam ship, the SS Colac.
+You can see a range of interesting displays telling the history of the Wharf and the demise of the steam ship, the SS Colac.
 There are also a range of smaller displays of fossils, mud lobsters and termites.

-Opposite the Museum can be seen one of the oldest buildings in Derby.
-This is the old Wool Shed, which was used for the export of goods prior to 1964.
+Opposite the Museum is one of the oldest buildings in Derby – the old Wool Shed, which was used for the export of goods prior to 1964.

 The Museum is run by volunteers and open from 10am – 2pm 7 Days a week from April to September.
 Derby is a 2 hour drive east of Broome.